 ChooseMyPlate.gov, replacing MyPyramid, offers current USDA guidelines for healthy eating through a graphic interface.
 Check Healthy Eating Tips for links to vegetarian diets, recipes, etc.

 Dietary Guidelines for Americans 2010

 Health & Nutrition Information for Pregnant & Breastfeeding Women

 US Department of Agriculture (USDA).
 National Agriculture Library.
 Food and Nutrition Information Center (FNIC)

 FNIC provides credible, accurate, and practical resources on nutrition and health.

 Search for nutrient information for specific food items through this FNIC database.

 US Preventive Services Task Force (USPSTF)

-USPSTF Screening for Obesity in Adults
+USPSTF Screening for and Management of Obesity in Adults